pavansai-tanguturi/RubiksCubeCipher/README.md

 - Limited keyspace (6 moves from 18 possibilities)
 - Deterministic permutations can be reverse-engineered
 - No resistance to cryptanalysis attacks
+- **Not suitable for short messages**: Short inputs reveal character patterns in the 54-position cube output, making frequency analysis trivial

 For real-world encryption, use established algorithms like AES-256.